Arrhythmia Service (Electrophysiology)

 Arrhythmia and Electrophysiology

-Your cardiologist will discuss the diagnosis procedure and all treatments available with you to determine the best option for you.
+During your appointment your cardiologist will discuss the diagnostic testing or procedures and treatments available to determine the best option for you.

-If you are at risk for arrhythmias (for example, if you have advanced heart disease or coronary artery disease), you may benefit from implantation of electronic devices (implantable cardioverter-defibrillator, cardiac resynchronization devices and pacemakers) into the body to improve the function of the heart and protect against sudden cardiac problems (including death).
+If you are at risk for arrhythmias (for example, if you have certain forms of heart disease), you may benefit from implantation of electronic devices (pacemakers, implantable cardioverter-defibrillators, or cardiac resynchronization devices) into the body to improve the function of the heart and protect against sudden cardiac problems.
+Other arrhythmias, like atrial fibrillation and flutter, supraventricular tachycardia, and ventricular tachycardia, can be treated with a procedure known as catheter ablation.

 • Diagnostic cardiac electrophysiology studies

-• Catheter ablation of arrhythmias (including atrial fibrillation, ventricular tachycardia, premature ventricular contractions and supraventricular tachycardia)
+• Catheter ablation of arrhythmias (including atrial fibrillation, atrial flutter, supraventricular tachycardia, ventricular tachycardia, and premature ventricular contractions)

 • Implantable cardioverter-defibrillator implantation (ICD)